Skip Navigation

 Loading table of contents...

-Year after year, the industry changes.
-Cyber threats evolve, and the tools that defend against them mirror those changes, evolving in their own right to better defend increasingly complex networks.
+The future of cybersecurity is notoriously hard to predict.
+After all, every aspect of the industry changes continuously.
+Cyber threats evolve and the tools that defend against them mirror those changes, evolving in their own right to better defend increasingly complex networks.

 The evolution, at least as far as tools go, looks a bit like this: